thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pdf-password-android.md

 This clearly implied two things:
 <ul>
-<li>All PDFs use the sme password</li>
+<li>All PDFs use the same password</li>
 <li>The password is stored in a resource file</li>
 </ul>

-Android apps have these xml files, called resource files or resources that contain stuff to be used throughout the app, to make it easy to change a value without having to individually change its every occurence.
+Android apps have these xml files, called resource files or resources that contain stuff to be used throughout the app, to make it easy to change a value without having to individually change its every occurrence.
 They contain stuff like translations, element sizes, theme colors etc.

 I noticed a file called ```arrays.xml```, it was a large file containing many arrays of data.